anuri73/Scala-Interview/src/language.md

     - Case classes automatically define hashcode and equals
     - Case classes automatically define getter methods for the constructor arguments.

+### What is package in Scala?

+    A namespace without an object.
+The difference between a package and a module is that a package cannot contain val or def members and can't be passed around as if it were an object.

 ### Why do we need `App` in Scala

     App is a helper class that holds the main method